All Saints Church, Grangegorman: Organ

 The organ was built by the firm Telford and Telford towards the end of the nineteenth century and was originally located in St. Philip's Church, Milltown.
 It was later relocated to the Church of St. Mary, Mary Street, before finally being transferred to its current location in 1986.

 Church choir

 Consistent with the Anglo-Catholic principles of the ritual of All Saints church, the choir consists of robed adults and children who "lend their voice to the adornment of the Sacraments and Other Rites and Ceremonies to the use of the Church of Ireland for the purpose of the worship of the Lord in the beauty of holiness and the edification of the people".
 The choir traces its origins from the earliest days of the parish and records indicate that, while adult members were volunteers, the children were paid.
 It is reported that during the 1940s the children went on strike in pursuit of higher salaries.
-The principal repertoire of the choir is Gregorian Chant, while also encompassing polyphonic and contemporary works in accordance with the altered dynamic of the parish.
+The repertoire of the choir extends from Gregorian Chant through polyphonic works from the sixteenth century to the present day.